 Regulations on the Actuarial function (AF) and its position within the company can be found in the internal AF Policy, which was adopted by the overall Management Board of FWU Life Austria.
 This policy contains numerous provisions assigning tasks and powers to the Head of AF, which are required to be able to perform the monitoring and reporting duties of the AF.
 In order for the AF to be able to meet its monitoring duties, it must be given access to documentation relating to the organizational structure and workflows in a timely fashion.
 "A timely fashion" means a period of time that does not delay the monitoring process to such an extent that the reasonableness of the monitoring needs to be called into question.
-In particular, the Actuarial department is responsible for providing the AF, upon request, with all documentation pertaining to the calculating of technical provisions, and to grant AF access to the calculations.
+In particular, the Actuarial department is responsible for providing the AF, upon request, with all documentation pertaining to the calculations.
 Moreover, the Actuarial department has a notification duty in case of changes planned and made to the calculation methods.

 The Head of AF shall have a deputy in the event of the former's absence.
 If - against expectations - both individuals are away for an extended period of time, the Management Board shall decide on the further course of action.
 Peak loads are compensated by intra-group or external support at short notice, on an ad-hoc basis.
 Therefore, the AF has sufficient resources to fulfil its duties.
 The Head of AF and her deputy are members of the Actuarial department.
-In order to prevent conflicts of interest and self-monitoring, it is stipulated that the calculations are performed by either the AF or the AF's deputy and are then checked by the other party under the four-eyes principle.
-In addition, the results will then be checked for plausibility and validated by the head of the Actuarial department and the Responsible Actuary.
+In order to prevent conflicts of interest and self-monitoring, internal controls are established.